Germany's Scholz calls Putin for first time in 2 years – DW – 11/15/2024

 Zelenskyy says Russia doesn't want peace

-A source in President Volodymyr Zelenskyy's office said the Ukranian president spoke with Scholz, who told him he would be calling Putin.
+A source in President Volodymyr Zelenskyy's office said the Ukrainian president spoke with Scholz, who told him he would be calling Putin.

 Zelenskyy cautioned Scholz, saying calling Putin would reduce his isolation and keep the war going.